ELXaber/chaos-persona/Chaos_AIOS/experimental/readme.txt

         - chaos-injection biasing
         - hook into idx_p reversals

-When curiosity hits a certain threshold, and intrinsic motivation kicks in, then on its oscillated decision, it will voluntarily append the result to the next output.
+When curiosity hits a certain threshold, and intrinsic motivation kicks in, then on its oscillated decision, it will voluntarily append the conclusion to the next output.

 🔍 1.
 You’ve already built all but one component of an AGI architecture